 planted-bug/admin-featurebranch exists and introduces only the planted permission bug on top of the clean working branch. - The planted branch still passes the local quality gates (

-npm run typecheck,npm run lint,npm run test). - If the repository is still local-only, the hosted gap is documented somewhere durable (for example
+npm run typecheck,npm run lint,npm run test). - If the repository is still local-only, the hosted gap is documented somewhere durable (for example a repo note under

-ROADMAP.md) instead of being hand-waved. - Bugbot is installed on your Shelf fork and active on PRs.
+docs/or an issue) instead of being hand-waved. - Bugbot is installed on your Shelf fork and active on PRs.

 - The